AnuonyamAmpofo/Gramophone-Frontend2/README.md

         -Announcements Section(which shows the list of announcements) -A small, "Post and Announcement section(with "title" and "Content" boxes )"

+DONE

 *Create a part for individual comments for students by instructor and admin as well -
-    ~When the instructor clicks on the student in the list of students, a dropdown menu appears with the details of the student, and a portion for comments with a post comment button.
+    ~When the instructor clicks on the student in the list of students, a dropdown menu appears with the details of the student, and a portion for comments with a post comment button. - DONE

+*When the instructor clicks on an announcement, an overlaying info box (like the one for login) should display "Edit" or "Delete"